 Located on Clarke Street, the home played a critical role during the American Revolution.
 Beginning in July 1780, the Comte de Rochambeau, Commander-in-Chief of the French forces, used the home as his headquarters.
 Both George Washington and the Marquis de Lafayette visited Rochambeau at the house during his time in Newport.
 Perhaps the most notable feature of the home was discovered in 1937, when water infiltration required the removal of the paneling in the northwest parlor.
 Underneath, workers found a series of sixteen remarkable chinoiserie panels.

 NRF received the William Vernon House from a donor in 2009, however, a member of the donor’s family occupied it for nine years.
 NRF’s full stewardship of the home began in 2018.
-Having now been entrusted with preserving this amazing resource, NRF wants to be certain that each step it takes in the preservation process is the appropriate and logical next step.
-NRF is working with Spencer, Sullivan & Vogt, an Architecture and Preservation firm in Charlestown, Mass., to complete a grant-funded Historic Structure Report that is currently underway.
-A Historic Structure Report studies a property from every perspective to fully understand the history of the resource, its current condition, and the work needed to ensure its future preservation.
-This will be the first time a comprehensive report of this kind will be performed on this home.
+Having now been entrusted with preserving this amazing resource, NRF wants to be certain that each step it takes in the preservation process is thoughtful.
+NRF worked with Spencer, Sullivan & Vogt, an Architecture and Preservation firm in Charlestown, Mass., to complete a grant-funded Historic Structure Report A Historic Structure Report studies a property from every perspective to fully understand the history of the resource, its current condition, and the work needed to ensure its future preservation.
+This was the first comprehensive report of this kind performed on this home.

 NRF recognized that the Historic Structure Report provided an ideal engagement and education opportunity by both literally and figuratively opening the doors of the William Vernon House to the public.
-NRF is bringing you along for the journey through a new video series entitled Behind the Walls: Uncovering the History of Vernon House, with the first episode premiering Monday, May 3, 2021 on YouTube in honor of Historic Preservation Month.
+NRF is bringing you along for the journey through a video series entitled Behind the Walls: Uncovering the History of Vernon House.

 To support NRF in our efforts to preserve the William Vernon House, as well as our other historic properties, please consider making a gift today.